AdrianMedvetchi/TA6/Markdown.md

 [def]: <Dalai Lama quote.jpg>
 something went wrong, because the lists and images content was deleted when merged a branch.
 To fix it i will try to checkout commit the version where this error happened.

-Lets merge the lists branch with master, the only thing is that the sites and quotes sections are null in the lists branch